 Uruguay has probably garnered the least interest of any of the South American countries for gold production.
 Mineral output in general is not high in Uruguay, and only comprises of about 1% of South America’s GDP.

 During the 16th and 17th centuries, Portuguese explorers began searching for valuable minerals in Uruguay, but were met with much resistance from locals there, and along with very limited success discoveries of precious metals during the early days, little attention was given to this region.
-In comparison to many of the other rich gold-bearing regions found throughout South America, the Portuguese and Spanish explorers were not particularly attracted to the country.
+In comparison to many of the other rich gold-bearing regions found throughout South America, such as those in Chile and Venezuela, the early explorers were not particularly attracted to the country.

 In more recent history, Uruguay has gained traction in some mining sectors, particularly in mining resources such as stone, gravels, granite, marble, flagstone, feldspar, gypsum, and clay.

 Uruguay’s Artisanal Gold Miners

 Some small amounts of gold have been known to locals for many centuries.
 Small quantities of placer gold have been mined from many of the large rivers.
 Additionally, some small ore prospects have been worked throughout the country where crushing and processing has resulted in very limited amounts of gold.
 These prospects have all been quite small and of almost no economic interest on a larger scale.

 From the 16th century on to present day, these small gold occurrences were really the only gold known prospects within Uruguay.
 Unlike many of the gold rich countries in South America that experienced gold rushes, there was really no gold rush to Uruguay of any significance due to the limited gold occurrences.